LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 This is a guide that will hopefully result in you being ready to play.

-Just follow each section, completing each part and you will be ready to play.
+Just follow each section, complete each part, and you will be ready to play.

 **Help.**